Mobile Gendarmerie: Mobile Gendarmerie squadrons

 There are two types of GM squadrons: regular squadrons and armoured squadrons of the armoured grouping equipped with VBRG armoured wheeled vehicles (Véhicule Blindé à roues de la Gendarmerie).

 On public order mission, a squadron typically deploys three or four platoons (six or eight vans) and a command vehicle.

-Each squadron (EGM) is identified by a three-digit number e.g.: EGM 15/6 in Nîmes.
+Each squadron (EGM) is identified by a three-digit number, such as EGM 15/6 in Nîmes.
+The numbers are determined as follows: